pjkorba1256-cmd/backend-task/README.md

 - How routing and controllers interact
 - How to manage data without a database
 - Basics of Git and GitHub

----

-## Author
-- Created as part of a backend development task